How to get a matte finish with resin?

 1. SPRAY DOWN THE SURFACE

-Using the spray bottle, generously spray down the surface of your artwork.
+Utilize your spray bottle to generously dampen the surface of your artwork.

-TIP: Wet sanding helps prevent micro dust particles from scratching the resin surface, giving you a much finer, smoother finish than dry sanding.
+TIP: Wet sanding stops micro dust particles from scratching the resin, providing a finer, smoother finish compared to dry sanding.

 2. SAND DOWN THE WET RESIN

-Wearing a dust mask, sand down the wet resin surface with the 320 grit sandpaper, either by hand or with an orbital sander.
-You'll notice that a paste begins to form as the sanding residue mixes with the water.
-When the paste becomes thick and dry, you'll know it's time to stop.
+Wearing a dust mask, sand the wet resin surface with the 320 grit sandpaper, using either hand or an orbital sander.
+A paste will form as the sanding residue mixes with the water.
+When the paste becomes thick and dry, it’s time to stop.

-PLEASE NOTE - always wear a dust mask when sanding epoxy resin, wet or dry, to avoid inhaling epoxy resin particles.
+IMPORTANT: Always wear a dust mask when sanding epoxy resin, whether wet or dry, to avoid inhaling particles.

 3. SPRAY DOWN & WIPE OFF THE PASTE

-Generously spray down the sanded surface and, using a piece of lint free paper towel, wipe off all of the paste.
-Spray the surface once again and repeat wet sanding, spraying and wiping 2-3 times until the surface is perfectly smooth and you can no longer see any scratch marks.
+Once again, generously spray the sanded surface and wipe off the paste using a lint-free paper towel.
+Repeat the wet sanding and wiping process 2-3 times until the surface is perfectly smooth and devoid of scratch marks.

 4. REPEAT

-Once the surface is completely smooth, repeat the process 2-3 times with the 600 grit sandpaper before moving onto the grit.
+Repeat the process 2-3 times with the 600 grit sandpaper after achieving a smooth surface.

-TIP: Ensure the resin surface is evenly sanded and smooth before moving on to the next grit.
-If there are any scratch marks you can't get rid of, you may need to jump back to the previous grit and sand some more.
+TIP: Ensure the resin surface is evenly sanded before moving on to the next grit.

 5. SPRAY WITH WATER, WIPE & DRY THOROUGHLY

-TIP: If there is any haze left on your piece, use a fresh cloth to wipe it off.
-You can use an electric polisher at this point but be aware that the resin will get shinier and shinier as you polish it.
+TIP: If any haze remains, use a fresh cloth to wipe it off.
+You can use an electric polisher at this stage, but be aware that the resin will become shinier as you polish.

 Voila!
-You now have a beautiful, silky smooth, matte finish on your artwork!
+You now have a stunning, silky smooth, matte finish on your artwork!

 There you have it!